Sofia-Carrion/Salad_Slitherer/README.md

 CAD:
 - CAD work for the product has begun but is susceptible to change as the electronic portion is put together.

-Work to be complete:
+Prototyping:
-- 3D printing and protoyping
+- 3D printed all parts and assembled together
-- Setting up electronics
+- Set up electronics to run the bowl

+Work left to do:
+- Create a compact design to hide the electronic components

 ____________________